cgp9900/Weather-Prediction/README.md

 6. Predictions and Forecasting

-     The data is split into the tradition train/test pieces and the model evaluated with RMSE and visualized with observed values and confidence intervals.
+     The data is split into the tradition train/test pieces and the model evaluated with RMSE and visualized with observed values and confidence intervals, using an inverse Box Cox transform if required.
 A 7-day forecast is then made on the entire set of data and visualized with corresponding confidence intervals.

 ## Usage